Program Overview

 – Gainza-Cirauqui P, Correia BE.
 Computational protein design-the next generation tool to expand synthetic biology applications.
 Curr Opin Biotechnol.
 2018, 52:145-152.

-UE3.5 Design of Experiments and Machine Learning in Synthetic Biology
+UE3.5 Machine Learning in Synthetic Biology and Metabolic Engineering

 Course Objectives: